torproject/gettor/README.md

 Running tests
 =================

 GetTor includes PyTest unit tests.
-To run the tests, first install some dependencies:
+To run the tests, first install the dependencies above and then run:

 ```